nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [kubedev 🌟](https://relferreira.github.io/kubedev/) is a Kubernetes Dashboard that helps developers in their everyday usage
 * [Kubectl SSH Proxy 🌟](https://github.com/little-angry-clouds/kubectl-ssh-proxy) Kubectl plugin to launch a ssh socks proxy and use it.
 This plugin aims to make your life easier when using kubectl a cluster that's behind a SSH bastion.
 * [K9s - Kubernetes CLI To Manage Your Clusters In Style!](https://github.com/derailed/k9s) K9s provides a terminal UI to interact with your Kubernetes clusters.
 The aim of this project is to make it easier to navigate, observe and manage your applications in the wild.
 K9s continually watches Kubernetes for changes and offers subsequent commands to interact with your observed resources.
+* [kubectl-images](https://github.com/chenjiandongx/kubectl-images) Show container images used in the cluster.
+Kubectl-images is a kubectl plugin that shows the container images used in the cluster.
+It first calls kubectl get pods to retrieve pods details and filters out the container image information of each pod then prints out the final result in a table view.

 ## Kubernetes Troubleshooting
 * [Kubernetes troubleshooting diagram 🌟](https://github.com/redhatspain/awesome-kubernetes/blob/master/docs/images/kubernetes-troubleshooting.jpg)